-Being able to wander and commune in a natural setting in urban pockets is beneficial.
-This study “Neighborhood greenspace and health in a large urban center” looked at the health of Toronto urbanites, and found that living in proximity to green spaces - especially those with trees and foliage - plays a role in preserving our well-being.
-Of course outdoor recreation improves our physical health, but research shows that simply spending tme in commune with nature and other living ecosystems improves our mental health as well.
+This study “Neighborhood Greenspace And Health In A Large Urban Center” looked at the health of Toronto urbanites, and found that living in proximity to green spaces - especially those with trees and foliage - plays a role in preserving our well-being.
+Of course, outdoor recreation improves our physical health, but research shows that simply spending time communing with nature and other living ecosystems improves our mental health as well.
 (Interestingly, it also improves our self-perception of good health and living well, which is good news if you believe in the power of positive thinking!)

-We are particularly lucky in Toronto, because there are so many wonderful parks to choose from.
-In fact, Toronto currently has over 1,600 existing parks and 600 kilometres of trails.
-That's roughly 8,000 hectares — about 13 per cent of Toronto’s overall land area!
-In fact, thanks to our bountiful tree canopy - which has been painstakingly preserved, even amongst the urban sprawl of the downtown core - Toronto was ranked 5th in a study of the "greenest" cities in the world (MIT, Treepedia).
+We are particularly lucky in Toronto because there are so many wonderful parks to choose from; Toronto currently has over 1,600 existing parks and 600 kilometres of trails.
+That's roughly 8,000 hectares — about 13 percent of Toronto’s overall land area!
+Thanks to our bountiful tree canopy - which has been painstakingly preserved, even amongst the urban sprawl of the downtown core - Toronto was ranked 5th in a study of the "greenest" cities in the world (MIT, Treepedia).

-Bewteen our lush, fields, and gardens, there's no shortage of outdoor activities to partake in: community centres, markets, clubs, sports, playgrounds... the list goes on.
+Between our lush fields, and gardens, there's no shortage of outdoor opportunities in which to partake; there are community centres, markets, clubs, sports, playgrounds... the list goes on.
 Even the desire to simply sit quietly in a green, serene space can be fulfilled in every neighbourhood in the city.

 One of our favourites is Massey Harris Park, located at 945 King St. W. This urban oasis is an area of soul-saving respite with green space bordered by condominiums and other trappings of urban life.
 It’s the hub for the neighbourhood, where people of diverse backgrounds and demographics converge and share in the common benefit of a neighbourhood park.